barcovanrhijn/barcovanrhijn.github.io/about.md

 ![alt text](assets/images/coding-stats-021-02.png "Coding Spread - Jan 2021")

 Much of time spent expanding skills is invested in expanding my JS skillset.
+This particular snapshot from February 2021 also includes some time spent coding out Email templates.

 ## I've used
 - PHP (Vanilla)